 The situation of families in Romania is improving, although challenges remain with regard to the financial aspects of reconciling work and family life.

-A unitary system of social assistance is in place at the national level, which is available for all families, focused more on social assistance benefits which create incentives for parents for returning to work, yet there is insufficient access to care services for children.
+A unitary system of social assistance is in place at the national level, (Law no. 292/2011 of social assistance system) which is available for all families, focused more on social assistance benefits which create incentives for parents for returning to work, yet there is insufficient access to care services for children.

 Romanian law on the protection of children’s rights places major importance on preventing a child being separated from its family.
 The main responsibility in this respect lies with the Public Social Assistance Service.